 DI MOSAICO: This is a fabulous place to visit if you're looking for lushishly colored italian smalti.
 Most of their business is online orders but Tucson has a local store in the plaza at 3138 E. Ft.
 Lowell -- be sure to phone before heading over there because they aren't open regular hours.
 They also carry lovely glass tiles, mosaic tools, and mostly anything you need for creating glass mosaics.
 Check out their online site if you're looking for a mosaic class using smalti. www.dimosaico.com

 METAL FRAMES AND TABLES: My tables and frames are handmade by Ken Glas Metalworks.
 Ken will make any size and offers a variety of patinas on them.
-In my studio, I usually use ones that are painted black or have a copper patina on them.
-Contact him at email@example.com or text him at 520-307-5467.
+In my studio, I have a stock of tables and frames that are painted black or have a copper patina on them.
+Contact Ken at 520-307-5467 if you have a project you're working on at home.
+If you want a particular size table or frame and plan to take my class and use my tiles for it, I will take care of ordering the item for you.